NOAA-ORR-ERD/PyGnome/py_gnome/Installing.rst

 Anaconda vs miniconda vs miniforge:
 -----------------------------------

+NOTE: some of this info may be a bit out of date -- do go check the respective websites for the latest info.

 `Anaconda <https://store.continuum.io/cshop/anaconda/>`__ provides a fairly complete python system for computational programming -- it is a large install,